Best Ways to Store Wood in Winter 2024

 The Need for Ventilation

-3. Monitor and Adjust: Regularly check your woodpile.
-If you notice excessive moisture or mold growth, adjust your covering strategy.
-This might mean repositioning the tarp or adding more gaps in a storage shed.
+3. Monitor and Adjust: Regularly inspect your woodpile.
+If signs of excessive moisture or mold appear, adjust your coverage strategy.
+This could mean repositioning the tarp for better coverage or modifying the airflow in a shed setup.

 The Proximity Principle